Viruses consist of protein and DNA or RNA, they reprogram infected cells to produce more viruses.

 Unicellular eukaryotes living in freshwaters, capable of feeding autotrophically and heterotrophically.

-Genome editing is a type of genetical engineering which results in changes in the genome of a living organism.
-This animation introduces one of the best...
+Genome editing is a type of genetic engineering which results in changes in the genome of an organism.
+This animation presents one of the best-known genome...

 Common ciliated eucaryotic unicellular organisms widespread in freshwaters.